grudgemonkey/Sonic-2D/README.md

 # Sonic-2D
- attempt to create a proper sequel to sonic 3 in godot
+ attempt to create a 2d sonic physics engine in godot for use in fan games